 A bay off the coast of Alaska.

-Ommaney Bay (CVE-79), formerly MC hull 1116, was laid down under a Maritime Commission contract 6 October 1943 by Kaiser Company, Inc., Vancouver, Washington; launched 29 December 1943; sponsored by Mrs. P. K. Robottom; acquired by the Navy 11 February 1944; and commissioned the same day, Captain Howard L. Young in command.
+Ommaney Bay (CVE-79) was laid down under a Maritime Commission contract (M.C.
+Hull 1116) on 6 October 1943 at Vancouver, Wash., by Kaiser Company, Inc.,; launched on 29 December 1943; sponsored by Mrs. P. K. Robottom; acquired by the Navy on 11 February 1944; and commissioned the same day, Capt.
+Howard L. Young in command.

 Water pressure forward was lost immediately, along with power and bridge communications.
 Men struggling with the terrific blazes on the hangar deck soon had to abandon it because of the heavy black smoke from the burning planes and ricocheting .50 caliber ammunition.
 Escorts could not lend their power to the fight because of the exploding ammunition and intense heat from the fires.
 By 1750 the entire topside area had become untenable, and the stored torpedo warheads threatened to go off at any time.
 The order to abandon ship was given.

 At 1945 the veteran was sunk by a torpedo from the destroyer Burns (DD-588).
-A total of 95 Navymen were lost, including 2 killed on an assisting destroyer when torpedo warheads on the carrier-s hangar deck finally went off.
+A total of 95 Navymen were lost, including two killed on an assisting destroyer when torpedo warheads on the carrier's hangar deck finally went off.

-Ommaney Bay received 2 battle stars for World War II service.
+Ommaney Bay received two battle stars for her World War II service.